galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 * **Evaluate:** involves presenting and defending opinions by making judgments about information, the validity of ideas, or quality of work based on a set of criteria
 * **Create (original synthesize): **involves building a structure or pattern from diverse elements; it also refers to the act of putting parts together to form a whole.

-Analyze / Evaluate / Create : critical thinking
+It is important to higlhight that critical thinking is mostly a combination of Analyzing, Evaluating and Creating, i.e. the top three layers of the taxonomy.
 Blooms taxonomy levels are very useful to align instruction with learners' level of complexity of thinking as well as experience.

-How to use this tool?
+What are the uses of this tool?
 * Help learner to structure their knowledge
 * Knowing at which level of cognitive complexity you want to teach
 * write Learning Outcomes